 Those who have been following legislation in the years since the Covid shutdown are aware that bills have been filed every session to bar local enactment of mask mandates.
-Those who worked in local government at the time recall Emergency Order #74, enacting a statewide mask mandate; the subsequent expiration of that order; the appropriate; and <a href="guidance on masks promulgated by NHMA after consultation with state entities.
+Those who worked in local government at the time recall Emergency Order #74, enacting a statewide mask mandate; the subsequent expiration of that order; the deferral to municipalities and businesses to determine when masking was appropriate; and guidance on masks promulgated by NHMA after consultation with state entities.